kostapc/mongo-queue-java/README.md

  * Running message timeout and redeliver
  * Atomic acknowledge and send together
  * Easy index creation based only on payload
+ * Upgraded to work with the latest MongoDB 3.2 (checkout branch 'mongo3')

 ##Simplest use